mridul-bit/time-ip-app/README.md

-Open App or Terraaform folder and follow instructions README.md within each to run it locally or on ECS FARGATE
+Open App or Terraform folder and follow README.md instructions within each to run it locally or on ECS FARGATE